adelphi-ed-tech/au-courses/courses/digital-literacies.md

-**Semantic and visual software review screen cast.** Each student will create a “screen cast”— a narrated video —of an educational software title or website produced using a tool such as Camtasia or Jing.
+**Semantic and visual software review screen cast.** Each student will create a “screen cast”— a narrated video —of an educational software title or website produced using a tool such as Camtasia, IShowU, or Jing.
 They will reflect on the software in light of the units on visual culture, design/HCI, privacy/security, computational literacy, source literacy, and identity.
 The screencast should include evaluations of what their own students or other users would need to know to navigate the site/software being reviewed.
 This assignment will allow evaluation of their understanding of these lessons, as well as their ability to use the set of